ButtFly/LYXimalayaSDK/README.md

 ## License

-XimalayaSDK is available under the MIT license.
+LYXimalayaSDK is available under the MIT license.
 See the LICENSE file for more info.